Here are the workers now eligible for a COVID-19 booster shot

 Workers eligible for COVID-19 booster shots

-Here are the frontline workers and other types of employees who qualify for a booster shot, according to the FDA and CDC:
+Here are the frontline workers and other types of employees who qualify for a booster shot, according to the CDC, which noted that the list could be updated in the future.

+- First responders, including health care workers, firefighters, police, congregate care staff

 Additionally, homeless individuals living in shelters and people in institutions, including prisoners, can get the COVID-19 booster shot, acting commissioner of the FDA Dr. Janet Woodcock said in a statement.